 The higher the fixed-charged coverage ratio, the better.
 You can find the inputs for this formula in an income statement.

-Commitments refers to any agreement that may not show up explicitly on the financial statements.
-For example, an airlines company may have a derivative agreement, such as a futures contract, whereby they've agreed to purchase one billion dollars worth of jet fuel next year, even if they don't end up using much of it.
+"Commitments" refers to any agreement that may not show up explicitly on the financial statements.
+For example, an airlines company may have a derivative agreement, such as a futures contract, whereby they've agreed to purchase one billion dollars worth of jet fuel next year, even if they don't end up using all of it.
 Therefore, it's worth looking at a company's commitments (aka contingencies), which should be discussed in the "notes to the financial statements" in the 10-K annual reports.

 Besides looking at the five factors above to gauge how much downside risk a stock investment has, investors can also apply an appropriate margin of safety when valuing stocks and determining an intrinsic/fair value buy price range.
 This is also the most practical approach for long-term value investors who may be holding a stock for 10+ years.

 The margin of safety is simply the difference between the intrinsic/fair value of a stock and its market price.
 In general, this can vary wildly depending on the investment, the investor, and the valuation model.
 What's important, however, is that you apply a margin of safety to buy companies far below what they're worth, based on your future cash flow projections for a company.

-As a general rule, a bigger margin of safety is more appropriate for companies where your valuation is more uncertain, thereby implying more downside risk.
-For example, a 30-50% margin of safety may be appropriate for a company with free cash flows that are difficult to predict, which are typically higher growth and less mature companies with potentially higher downside risk.
+In general, a larger margin of safety is appropriate for companies with a more uncertain valuation, as more downside risk is naturally implied.
+For example, a 30-50% margin of safety may be appropriate for a company with free cash flows that are difficult to predict, which are typically high-growth and/or less mature companies with a smaller operational history.
 Although the margin of safety can also vary depending on the discount rate, an appropriate margin of safety can provide significant downside protection.